Joystream/status-endpoint-joystream/README.md

 # status-endpoint-joystream

 Status endpoint for the Joystream network

 ## How to Install

-Clone the repo, then:
+Clone the repo, then run:

 ```
-$ yarn && yarn build
+$ yarn
 ```

-To start hosting the server:
+to install.
+Add your config variables to `env.example` and rename it to `.env` and then run:

 ```
-$ node status-server.js
+$ yarn start
 ```

+to start and build the server.